Did You Know?

 Salmon sharks are capable of speeds up to 50mph.

 The skin is dusky gray above and paler below with white markings.
 A strong swimmer, it has a wide tail that has a double keel (a second, short ridge running along the upper part of the lower lobe of the tail).
 A double keel is unusual among sharks; the only other double-keeled tail is on the closely related porbeagle shark.
 Salmon sharks can grow to over 10 feet long, but the average is usually in the 6.5-8 ft range.
 Maximum recorded weights of salmon sharks are in excess of 660 pounds.
-Males mature at an age of about 9-10 years, while females mature at an age of 10-11 years.
+Males mature at 5 years of age and females at 8–10 years.
 Salmon sharks have long gill slits and possess large teeth.

 Growth and Reproduction